beta

 This ranking is currently focused on science-based, independently verified and validated climate action commitments and targets.
 Future updates to this ranking will include measuring a company's transparency regarding its targets as well as demonstrated or verifiable action taken to make those commitments and targets, real and meaningful.
 Transparency and action will focus on emissions disclosure and progress, see below for more details.

-Future updates to this ranking and report will also likely include new initiatives and standard validation efforts.
-For example, the International Organization of Standards (ISO) is undertaking an effort to develop its own standards on net-zero which could be used by them or other organizations to independently validate corporate targets and plans.
+Future updates to this ranking and report will likely include new initiatives and standard validation efforts.
+For example, the International Organization of Standards (ISO) is undertaking an effort to develop a net-zero standard which could be used by organizations to independently validate or verify corporate targets and plans based on a common, comparable standard.
 This is an example of the type of effort Spendwell will consider for future inclusion in this report.
 You can find out more about ISO's efforts here:

 The goal of science-based commitments and targets is emissions reduction and their eventual elimination, making open and transparent emissions disclosure essential to corporate climate accountability.
 In 2025, the Net-zero Data Public Utility (NZDPU), in partnership with its first data partner, CDP, will move from demonstration to production.
 This transition will entail the public disclosure of emissions data from thousands of corporations currently disclosing climate data through CDP.
 After NZDPU moves to production, Spendwell will begin incorporating emissions disclosures into this ranking methodology for climate.
 This methodology, including its points system, will be updated at that time.